MO Federal Court

 - Western Division (Kansas City, MO)

 The Eastern District is headquartered in St. Louis but there is also a federal courthouse in Cape Girardeau and it is in this district also.
 In the Western District of Missouri, the main federal court is in Kansas City but there are also courts in Springfield and Jefferson City.

 US District Court Eastern District of Missouri

 This court, as one of 94 United States district courts, operates from courthouses in cities St. Louis, Cape Girardeau, and Hannibal.
 Court decisions are appealed to the Eighth Circuit Court of Appeals in St. Louis at the Thomas F. Eagleton Federal Courthouse.

 This court has original jurisdiction over any case, either civil or criminal falling under federal law, that is filed within its jurisdiction.
 This means that the court has the power to hear and make decisions on a case prior to any appellate review.

 USDC EDMO Divisions

-The Eastern District of Missouri’s geographic jurisdiction consists of three court divisions which cover the following counties in eastern Missouri:
+The Eastern District of Missouri’s geographic jurisdiction consists of three court divisions which cover the following counties: